 At the edge of the Texas Hill Country along I-35, Kyle is nestled between Austin and San Marcos.
-The town was established on July 24, 1880, when David E. Moore and Fergus Kyle gave 200 acres for a town site to the International-Great Northern Railroad.
+The town was established in 1880, when David E. Moore and Fergus Kyle gave 200 acres for a town site to the International-Great Northern Railroad.
 Kyle and its scenic Blanco River setting offer a charming place for visitors to enjoy old-town grace with modern amenities.
-This community features unique neighborhoods, live music venues, culinary delights, and nationally registered historic landmarks and cemeteries.
+This community features live music venues, restaurants, and nationally registered historic landmarks and cemeteries.

 You are now leaving TravelTex.com.
 You are on your way to an external website.

 Economic Development & Tourism (EDT) provides these links solely for the convenience

 of our visitors and does not endorse, operate or control the external websites.

 EDT cannot be liable for direct or indirect damage to the user resulting from Internet

 connections, including but not limited to viruses, pop ups, spyware, or offensive